Three girls throwing autumn leaves in the park and having a good time Three girls throwing autumn leaves in the park and having a good time

 The best things to do for October half-term in London

-The autumn half-term (28 October–1 November) is coming up, meaning parents have to figure out what to do with their kids while they're home from school.
+The autumn half-term (27–31 October) is coming up, meaning parents have to figure out what to do with their kids while they're home from school.
 Thankfully, this annual challenge is alleviated somewhat by London's many attractions, eager to entice kids with special October half-term offers and events.
 Our guide to the best things to do in London for October half-term features a curated selection of what we consider to be this year's highlights, ensuring peace of mind for the parents and an unforgettable half-term for the children.

 1. What to do for October half-term in London